DiegoVeloso98-Usp/Presentation/README.md

+# Qualifying Examination
-Oral Presentation for the Master’s Degree Qualifying Examination
+Oral Presentation for the Master’s Degree